sapiens/blog/_posts/2013-4-30-Message-Driven-Architecture-Explained-Eventual-Consistency-and-Saga.aspx.md

 - Hamburger ready
 - Fries ready

- Usually things probably happen in a slightly different order depending on how you pay and if the menu items are already codepared.
+ Usually things probably happen in a slightly different order depending on how you pay and if the menu items are already prepared.

  Now, let's 'write' the above example as a saga.

  John orders a menu, that is the OrderSubmitted event is published which starts the operation (saga).
 Starting the saga means issuing the commands: PrepareHamburger, PrepareFries, PrepareSoda, ReceivePayment.
 It just happens that E will handle all the commands: first E checks for each menu item to see if they are available.
 Hamburgers and Fries are not so two other commands MakeHamburger and MakeFries are sent.
 The Soda is available, so the SodaReady event can be published which signals the saga that one step has been completed.

  In the mean time John pays so the PaymentReceived event is published and saga marks another step as completed.
 After a few minutes the HamburgerReady and FriesReady events arrive and the saga marks the last items' completition.
-All the steps are completed so saga ends, codeferably with the SentOrderToClient command.
+All the steps are completed so saga ends, preferably with the SentOrderToClient command.

  Here we have 2 actors: the employee (which is the messages handler) and the saga.
 A saga is started by an event and it's updated by other events.
 All these need to be correlated so there is usually a message property which acts as the correlation id (for example OrderId).
 All that saga does is to coordinate events and commands.
 In the above example, saga began by sending a few commands then handled the events which updated its progress and when it completed, it sent a final command.